-Mentoring and supporting educators to deliver this service underpins the philosophy of Communities@Work’s FDC service and creates a strong working partnership for all, ensuring high-quality education and care for all children.
+Mentoring and supporting educators to deliver this service underpins the philosophy of Communities at Work’s FDC service and creates a strong working partnership for all, ensuring high-quality education and care for all children.

 Suburbs of care provided for Family Day Care across Canberra and surrounding NSW region are as follows: